- Nearly 2 million plants

 With three climatic zones and nearly two million plants, Eden never fails to provide anything less than a jaw-dropping horticultural extravaganza throughout the year.

-Summer plant highlights
+Autumn plant highlights

 Our expert horticulturist, Shirley Walker, has these suggestions of what to spot at Eden this summer.